darkfireZZ/dotfiles/README.md

 # Dotfiles

 My personal dotfiles.
-Feel free to have a look & use whatever you find useful.
+Feel free to have a look around and use whatever you find useful ;)

-Note that there will likely be frequent breaking changes.

 # License